-“Master” is the word to describe this multifaceted artist, whose multiple talents as a musician, singer, composer, director, and produced allowed him to forge the careers of many young artists who entered the world of salsa, as well as many other consecrated stars, such as Celia Cruz, Willie Colón, Héctor Lavoe, Pete “El Conde” Rodríguez, Rubén Blades, Cheo Feliciano, and countless others who shared billing with him on his albums.
+“Master” is the word to describe this multifaceted artist, whose multiple talents as a musician, singer, composer, director, and producer allowed him to forge the careers of many young artists who entered the world of Salsa, as well as many other renowned stars, such as Celia Cruz, Willie Colón, Héctor Lavoe, Pete “El Conde” Rodríguez, Rubén Blades, Cheo Feliciano, and countless others who shared billing with him on his albums.

 Pacheco inherited his passion for music from his father, who was a musician and orchestra conductor.
 This environment was perfect for shaping his innate talents.
-At a very early age, the family moved to New York, where Johnny attended Julliard and cultivated his talent for violin, saxophone, and clarinet.
+At a very early age, the family moved to New York from the Dominican Republic, where Johnny later attended Juilliard and cultivated his talent for violin, saxophone, and clarinet.

 His career as a musician flourished, and he later joined forces with Jerry Masucci to found Fania Records, of which Pacheco was the music, artistic and creative director, as well as musical producer and artist.
 There, he solidified the careers of many who are now part of the history of the Fania family.
 This was the record label that would set the standard in Latin music and gain unforeseeable celebrity at the international level.